maxzheng/autopip/README.rst

     # No need to worry about tainting system Python install as autopip has no install dependencies and never will.
     #
-    # If you are concerned about using `sudo`, then I suggest installing it in a virtual environment and obviously
+    # If you are concerned about using `sudo`, then you can install it in a virtual environment and obviously
     # that is more steps and not available to other users:
     # 1) python3 -m venv ~/.virtualenvs/autopip
     # 2) source ~/.virtualenvs/autopip/bin/activate